The Lubin Graduate Assistantship Program

 - 1. Complete a Graduate Assistant application (this is part of your application for admission, or you can print another).

-- 2. Submit it with a current resume to Dean Germaine Hodges' office - Graduate Advisement - 1 Pace Plaza, 4th floor West
+- 2. Submit it with a current resume to Dean Melissa Grant's office - Graduate Advisement - 1 Pace Plaza, 4th floor West

 a.
 Your acceptance to Pace University, your GMAT score and other admissions criteria will be verified.

 b.
-You will receive e-mail notification of your eligibility for an assistantship from Dean Hodges.
+You will receive e-mail notification of your eligibility for an assistantship from Dean Grant.

 - 4. We will circulate your resume and application to professors and administrators interested in working with you.